Meet Our Scientists - Mark Showalter

 Mark is the discoverer of six moons and three planetary rings.
 He is the Principal Investigator of NASA's Planetary Data System Rings Node, a co-investigator on the Cassini-Huygens mission to Saturn, and co-investigator on the New Horizons mission to Pluto.

 In February 2012, he led the team of astronomers who invited the public to help select names for Pluto's two tiniest moons (nicknamed P4 and P5) that he co-discovered.
 The names were selected based on the results of an unprecedented Internet vote that received almost 500,000 votes, including 30,000 write-in suggestions.
 P4 has been named Kerberos, after the three-headed dog of Greek mythology.
 P5 has been named Styx, after the mythological river that separates the world of the living from the realm of the dead.

-On July 15, 2013, Mark and his team discovered a previously unknown fourteenth moon in images taken by the Hubble Space Telescope from 2004 to 2009.
-The as yet unnamed fourteenth moon of Neptune, currently known as S/2004 N 1, is thought to measure no more than 20 km in diameter.
+On July 15, 2013, Mark and his team discovered a previously unknown fourteenth moon of Neptune, in images taken by the Hubble Space Telescope from 2004 to 2009.
+The as yet unnamed fourteenth moon, currently known as S/2004 N 1, is thought to measure no more than 20 km in diameter.